50geggplantsliced into rounds, skin on, or zucchini

 Flip the lamb and cook on the other side.
 Once cooked, remove from the pan.
 (You can eat it now or save it for later.)

-When the meat and vegetables are cooked, eat by dipping the ingredients in the homemade sauce and enjoy with rice.
+When the meat and vegetables are cooked, dip the ingredients in the homemade sauce and enjoy with rice.
+Continue to cook in batches until all of your ingredients are used up.
+Enjoy!

 Notes